The Beginner Level is recommended for people who have never taken tango (or any dance lessons)

 - Posture, balance, and basic techniques

-- The embrace and its variations,
+- The embrace and its variations, open and close

-of connection, and leading & following
+connection, and leading & following

 - Walking, weight changes and rock-steps